January 2026 Volunteer News & Updates

 Wanted: File Cabinet

 The RCMG nonprofit corporation is looking for a donation of a file cabinet.
-The ideal file cabinet would be vertical, metal, locking (with keys), 3 or 4 drawers and in good condition.
-Because the RCMG nonprofit is a registered 501(c)(3) nonprofit organization, your donation qualifies as tax-deductible.
+The ideal file cabinet would be vertical, metal, locking (with keys), 3 or 4 drawers, and in good condition.
+Because the RCMG nonprofit is a registered 501(c)(3) organization, your donation qualifies as tax-deductible.
 Please contact Julie Bechtold (juliebechtold@gmail.com, 651-497-7072) for more information.

 Intern Roadmap